geo-python/site/source/lessons/L1/exercise-1.rst

 1. Start the coding exercise by accepting the GitHub Classroom assignment (click on the link above).
 2. Read the instructions from the repository.
-3. Launch a new JupyterLab instance. *You can use either Binder or CSC Notebooks.*
+3. Launch a new JupyterLab instance. *You can use Binder for this.*
 4. Cook up some Python according to the instructions!  *Remember to save your work ;) !*
 5. Download your solution, and upload it to GitHub.com into your personal Exercise 1 repository.